Baderalnofie/YourMid.md/README.md

 ## Key Features

 - **Medication Management**
- **Personalized Schedules**: Users can create customized medication schedules, specifying dosages and frequencies for each prescription.
+- **Personalized Schedules**: Users can create customized medication schedules, specifying dosages and frequencies for each prescription.
- **Reminders**: The app sends daily notifications to remind users to take their medications, helping to improve adherence.
+- **Reminders**: The app sends daily notifications to remind users to take their medications, helping to improve adherence.
- **Medication History**: YourMed keeps track of all the medications you have taken, providing easy access to your full medication history.
+- **Medication History**: YourMed keeps track of all the medications you have taken, providing easy access to your full medication history.

+ **Symptom Tracking**
+-  **Data Visualization**: The app generates graphs and reports that summarize health trends, treatment progress, and overall well-being.
+-  **Insights**: By analyzing tracked data, YourMed offers insights into health patterns, potentially highlighting areas for improvement or further investigation.
-- **Symptom Tracking**: Record daily symptoms and changes in health condition to share with your healthcare provider.
+- **Downloadable Reports**: Users can download PDF reports of their health analytics to share with healthcare professionals.

-- **Health Analytics**: Generate graphs and periodic reports that summarize your health trends and treatment progress.
+ **Health Analytics**: Generate graphs and periodic reports that summarize your health trends and treatment progress.
 - **Medical Consultations**: Connect with doctors or health advisors directly through the app for virtual consultations.
 - **Wearable Integration**: Sync with smartwatches and fitness trackers to log physical activity and monitor sleep patterns.